Laryngeal papillomatosis

 Laryngeal papillomatosis, also known as recurrent respiratory papillomatosis (RRP) or glottal papillomatosis, is a rare medical condition in which benign tumors (papilloma) form along the aerodigestive tract.
 There are two variants based on the age of onset: juvenile and adult laryngeal papillomatosis.
 The tumors are caused by human papillomavirus (HPV) infection of the throat.
 The tumors may lead to narrowing of the airway, which may cause vocal changes or airway obstruction.
 Laryngeal papillomatosis is initially diagnosed through indirect laryngoscopy upon observation of growths on the larynx and can be confirmed through a biopsy.
 Treatment for laryngeal papillomatosis aims to remove the papillomas and limit their recurrence.
-Due to the recurrent nature of the virus, repeated treatments usually are needed.
+Due to the recurrent nature of the virus, repeated treatments are usually needed.
 Laryngeal papillomatosis is primarily treated surgically, though supplemental nonsurgical and/or medical treatments may be considered in some cases.
 The evolution of laryngeal papillomatosis is highly variable.
 Though total recovery may be observed, it is often persistent despite treatment.
-The number of new cases of laryngeal papillomatosis cases is approximately 4.3 cases per 100,000 children and 1.8 cases per 100,000 adults annually.
+The number of new cases of laryngeal papillomatosis is approximately 4.3 cases per 100,000 children and 1.8 cases per 100,000 adults annually.

 Signs and symptoms

 A common symptom of laryngeal papillomatosis is a change in voice quality.
 More specifically, hoarseness is observed.
 As a consequence of the narrowing of the laryngeal or tracheal parts of the airway, shortness of breath, chronic cough and stridor (i.e. noisy breathing which can sound like a whistle or a snore), can be present.
 As the disease progresses, occurrence of secondary symptoms such as dysphagia, pneumonia, acute respiratory distress syndrome, failure to thrive, and recurrent upper respiratory infections can be diagnosed.
 The risk of laryngeal papillomatosis spreading to the lungs is higher in the juvenile-onset than the adult-onset.
-In children, symptoms are usually more severe and often mistaken for manifestations of other diseases such as asthma, croup or bronchitis.
+In children, symptoms are usually more severe and often mistaken for manifestations of other diseases such as asthma, croup, or bronchitis.
 Therefore, diagnosis is usually delayed.